 The Pipers will need to find some other playmakers around Duncan to take that next step.
 Gone is QB Tim Bona, who had a solid season in 2014 with 2,115 passing yards and 13 scores.
 The new signal caller will benefit from the return of TE Phillip Sherman, who was ninth in the MIAC in receptions (43) and eighth in receiving yards (596) and he could be an even bigger part of the plan in 2015.
 Naji El-Araby and Nick Kampa are also back, and Ferkinhoff offers a great change of pace and solid receiving skills in the backfield to compliment Duncan.
 The balance extends to the other side of the ball, where Hamline hopes to have a good defense led by a strong secondary.
 Schwalbach (71 tackles) and fellow DB Anthony Hill (94 tackles) give the Pipers an athletic, aggressive back end, and Jonny Nguyen returns at LB.
 Hamline improved to sixth in points allowed (31.5 per game) and yards allowed (417.6 per game) and hopes to continue that trend in 2015.

-filled with big hits and big plays.
+Last Tuesday's visit to Hamline was filled with big hits and big plays. |

 As I alluded to in my intro, this is year three under Rogosheske's guidance, and each year the team gets a little crisper, a little more polished and a little more enthusiastic.
 Schwalbach told me that they embrace being one of the MIAC's "blue collar" schools and want to bring that same attitude and work ethic into each week.
 Rogosheske said that he's pleased with the direction the team is heading, and that this camp has more veterans and more guys that know what to expect, so things have moved quicker than his first two years.
 He said they're pleased with the step up to four wins in 2014, but he's cautioned his team that they still have a long way to go to reach their goals.
 This was my third year attending a Hamline preseason practice, and I have definitely noticed the evolution.
 They had a ton of energy during my visit, and it was one of the sharpest workouts I saw on the tour.
 It also featured some of the hardest hitting, especially from the aforementioned defensive backs.